ijardillier/netclient-elastic/Readme.md

 ## Sending health checks to Elasticsearch

-All the healthchecks are available on the /hc endpoint.
+All the health checks are available on the /hc endpoint.

-To send the healthchecks to Elasticseach, you will have to configure a metricbeat agent with docker autodiscover for example:
+To send the health checks to Elasticseach, you will have to configure a metricbeat agent with http module:

     metricbeat.modules:
     - module: http
       metricsets:
       - json
       period: 10s
-      hosts: ["localhost:8080"]
+      hosts: ["host.docker.internal:8080"]
       namespace: "aspnet_healthchecks"
       path: "/hc"

-For more information about this metricbeat configuration, you can have a look to : https://github.com/ijardillier/docker-elk/blob/master/metricbeat/config/modules.d/http.yml
+For more information about this metricbeat configuration, you can have a look to: https://github.com/ijardillier/docker-elk/blob/master/extensions/beats/metricbeat/config/metricbeat.yml

 You can also use heartbeat agent and the /liveness endpoint in order to use the Uptime app in Kibana: